 Definitely needed time to breathe, but still found it a bit one-dimensional and not as complex as I originally hoped with Tuscan wines.
 Full-bodied, saturated red-purple color, bouquet of black cherries, plum and berries.
-Very silky with soft tannins. — 9 months ago
+Very silky with soft tannins. — a year ago

 Had the absolute privilege of enjoying this bottle with new friends after tasting 30 bottles of champagne at an event last night.
 A truly unique burnt orange color developed with its 33 years in the bottle and bubbles were still present.
-Wonderful complexity of nuttiness, green apple, caramel, brioche, spice and chalky finish. — 9 months ago
+Wonderful complexity of nuttiness, green apple, caramel, brioche, spice and chalky finish. — a year ago

 Recovering from a horrendous cold that I’m pretty sure I got from walking the streets of Paris last week, I decided to venture out for a “treat yourself” Monday night dinner back in Chicago.

 You know that song lyric that goes, “whatever Lola wants, Lola gets”?
 Well, not in my case.
 I did want a French wine solely based on nostalgia, but settled on an Italian in a French restaurant.

 With one nostril passage opened, I was able to get a very overpowering bouquet of tar (which by the way has been on my bucket list of aromatics to smell- so happy I can cross that off), earth floor, mushrooms, cedar and a bit of menthol.

 Tannins are very much soft and nonexistent in this bottle- full bodied with high acidity.
 Medium garnet color, which was surprising based on the age.
 I didn’t find this as complex as some Barolos I’ve had in the past, but still found it very enjoyable.
 On the palate, a very surprising sweet ripeness of red plum that doesn’t linger long on the tongue.
 Overall- not bad for a Monday. — 8 months ago